CMPSC-310-AI-Spring2023/course_information/README.md

 #### Class Deans

 The Office of Class Deans in Pelletier Library serves as a place for students to begin seeking assistance and answers to their questions related to college life.
-If you have a question and don’t know who to ask – ask a class dean.
-If you want advice – talk to a class dean.
+If you have a question and don't know who to ask - ask a class dean.
+If you want advice - talk to a class dean.
 Niki Fjeldal is the First Year Class Dean, Amy Stearns is the Second Year Class Dean / Director of Transfer Advising, and Jonathon May is the Third/Fourth Year Class Dean.
 Please contact them individually or through studentsuccess@allegheny.edu.

 #### Mental Health and Wellness